 - 1. The students will be able to illustrate the fundamental aspects of Civil Engineering. - 2.
 The students will be able to plan and set out a building. - 3.
 Students will be able to explain the concepts of surveying for making horizontal and vertical measurements. - 4.
 They will able to illustrate the uses of various building materials and explain the method of construction of different components of a building. - 5.
 Students will be able to discuss about various services in a building.

-(A30165) SUSTAINABILITY CONCEPTS IN CIVIL ENGINEERING (Open Elective - III offered by Civil)
+(A30165) SUSTAINABILITY CONCEPTS IN CIVIL ENGINEERING (OPEN ELECTIVE)